Women’s Retreat: Shibari & Wilderness

 Where do I fly in and meet my guide?

-Which hotel should I stay in Salt Lake City?
+Which hotel should I stay in Jackson if I arrive a day early?

 Who is this retreat for?